The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Emergent symmetries and robust Hilbert space fragmentation

 where $U\circ \sigma\equiv U\sigma U^\dagger$.
 One can verify that

 As all $\sigma^z$'s commute with $[U_{F}^{(n)}(0)]^n$, the $\sigma^z$ will be transformed back to itself after $n$ periods of evolution.

-Thus, if one prepare an initial state in $Z$-basis, one can observe the $nT$-period sub-harmonic oscillations by measuring $\sigma^z$'s.
-We remark that such enormous additional symmetries in $[U_F^{(n)}]^n$ are essential, as it divides the Hilbert space into exponentially many small fragments, prevents ergodicity in the whole Hilbert space, and offers oscillating observables served as time-crystalline structures that can be experimentally measured.
+Thus, if one prepares an initial state in $Z$-basis, one can observe the $nT$-period subharmonic oscillations by measuring $\sigma^z$'s.
+We remark that such enormous additional symmetries in $[U_F^{(n)}]^n$ are essential, as it divides the Hilbert space into exponentially many small fragments, prevents ergodicity in the whole Hilbert space, and offers oscillating observables so that time-crystalline structures can be experimentally measured.